karlseguin/zuckdb.zig/readme.md

 The `appendRow()` call translates to the above, more explicit, dance.

-## Type Support
+## Appender Type Support
-The appender only supports basic types.
-It does not support decimals or enums.
-Support for one-dimension lists is upcoming.
+The appender supports the same basic types as the rest of the library.

+Enums aren't supporting, due to [limitations in the DuckDB C API](https://github.com/duckdb/duckdb/pull/11704).

+One-dimension lists are upcoming.

+Decimals are supported, but take care.
+When appending a float, the value will truncated to the decimal place specified by the scale of the column (i.e. a decimal(8, 3) will have the float truncated with 3 decimal places).
+When appending an int, the library assumes that you have already converted the decimal to the DuckDB internal representation.
+While surprising, this provides callers with precise control.

 Default values are [not supported](https://github.com/duckdb/duckdb/discussions/9158) by the appender.
+You should append a value for every column.